 Today, pumpkins are grown specifically for many special purposes.
 ‘Sugar Pumpkin’ is a variety bred to be sweet and less fibrous, perfect for pumpkin pies.
 Micro pumpkins can be found in abundance around Halloween and Thanksgiving as they are perfect for decorating.
 Giant pumpkins are grown to wow crowds, and carving pumpkins are preferred when it comes to making a jack-o-lantern.

-Good Products For Growing Pumpkins:
+Good Products At Amazon For Growing Pumpkins:

 - Neem Bliss 100% Cold Pressed Neem Oil